TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

  }
 ```

-Thanks to the `@NamedArgumentConstructor` the constructors are now the same for both annotation and attribute ✅
+Thanks to the `@NamedArgumentConstructor`, the constructors are now the same for both annotation and attribute ✅

 <br>

-Big thanks to Alexander M. Turek who [contributed this feature](https://github.com/doctrine/annotations/pull/391) to `doctrine/annotations` and Vincent who added support for [default value](https://github.com/doctrine/annotations/pull/402) unwrap.
+Big thanks to Alexander M. Turek, who [contributed this feature](https://github.com/doctrine/annotations/pull/391) for `doctrine/annotations` and Vincent who added support for [default value](https://github.com/doctrine/annotations/pull/402) unwrap.

 <br>